 2.1 miles in 2023, 37 points

 M49 stayed on the south facing slope of the hollow for the remainder of the 2018 season, and climbed to the top of the ridge at season's end where she hibernated close to a maintained hiking trail.
-In 2019 she spent considerable amount of time buried in the mud of a small spring on the slope during the heat wave months, and hibernated on top of the ridge a few yards from her 2018 location.
+In 2019 she spent a considerable amount of time buried in the mud of a small spring on the slope during the heat wave months, and hibernated on top of the ridge a few yards from her 2018 location.
+M49 has been tracked every season since 2018 and nearly always hibernates on top of the ridgein aout the same small area.

 M51 All Years 2017 to 2019